 Nevertheless, the Court in Doyle did not establish a complete ban on all inquiry into a defendant’s silence in the face of Miranda warnings.
 It was careful to note:

-In the present case, unlike Doyle, the prosecutor's questioning was not clearly directed at eliciting an admission of the defendant's post-arrest silence.
+the prosecutor’s questioning was not clearly directed at eliciting an admission of the defendant’s post-arrest silence.
 The prosecutor merely asked whether the defendant was given an opportunity to explain at any time after his arrest.
-Although such an inquiry may ordinarily be improper because it tends to elicit testimony about the defendant's silence, here the defendant himself raised the issue of his opportunity to explain during his testimony on direct.
-That his testimony on direct related only to his initial confrontation with MoPac police and the prosecutor's questioning related to his later contact with the FBI is inconsequential.
-Having raised the question of his opportunity to explain to police officers, he "opened the door to a full not just a selective development of that subject."
-United States v.
-Fairchild, 505 F.2d 1378, 1383 (5th Cir.
-1975).
-The defendant's arrest by the MoPac police and placement in the custody of the FBI were accomplished within a relatively short time and occurred in the same area.
-We cannot say that the two events were so remote that the questioning about the latter shed no light on the defendant's testimony about the former.
+Although such an inquiry may ordinarily be improper because it tends to elicit testimony about the defendant’s silence, here the defendant himself raised the issue of his opportunity to explain during his testimony on direct.
+That his testimony on direct related only to his initial confrontation with MoPac police and the prosecutor’s questioning related to his later contact with the FBI is inconsequential.
+Having raised the question of his opportunity to explain to police officers, he “opened the door to a full not just a selective development of that subject.”

 AFFIRMED.

-The defendant's brief, for example, quotes the instruction suggested in 2 E. Devitt & C. Blackmar, Federal Jury Practice and Instructions § 46.06 (3d ed.
-1977)
+.
+The defendant’s brief, for example, quotes the instruction suggested in 2 E. Devitt & C. Black-mar, Federal Jury Practice and Instructions § 46.06 (3d ed.
+1977).

-Although the government's evidence tended to establish that the defendant himself stole the goods, he is charged only with possession, perhaps because the government believed that the evidence of his participation in the theft was weak.
+.
+Although the government’s evidence tended to establish that the defendant himself stole the goods, he is charged only with possession, perhaps because the government believed that the evidence of his participation in the theft was weak.
 That the defendant may have stolen the goods, however, does not prevent his prosecution for possession.
-United States v.
-Sharpe, 452 F.2d 1117, 1119 (1st Cir.
-1971)

-Several proposed criminal codifications explicitly incorporate this notion of intentional or purposeful interference with the owner's possessory rights.
-See Model Penal Code § 223.6(1) (1962) (punishing possession of stolen property "unless the property is received, retained, or disposed with purpose to restore it to the owner"); National Commission on Reform of Federal Criminal Laws, Final Report § 1732(c) (1971) (punishing possession of stolen property "with the intent to deprive the owner thereof")
+.
+Several proposed criminal codifications explicitly incorporate this notion of intentional or purposeful interference with the owner’s pos-sessory rights.
+See Model Penal Code § 223.-6(1) (1962) (punishing possession of stolen property “unless the property is received, retained, or disposed with purpose to restore it to the owner”); National Commission on Reform of Federal Criminal Laws, Final Report § 1732(c) (1971) (punishing possession of stolen property “with the intent to deprive the owner thereof”).

-The indictment in Applebaum, unlike the indictment charging the defendant here, alleged that the defendant's possession was "unlawful and felonious."
+.
+The indictment in Applebaum, unlike the indictment charging the defendant here, alleged that the defendant’s possession was “unlawful and felonious.”
 These conclusory allegations, however, are insufficient to allege criminal intent.
-See 1 C. Wright, Federal Practice and Procedure § 125 at 244-45 (1969)
+See 1 C. Wright, Federal Practice and Procedure § 125 at 244-45 (1969).

+.
 The trial court instructed the jury that:

 Two essential elements are required to be proved in order to establish the offense charged against the defendant, Anthony Mavrick, in the indictment.
-First, that the defendant Mavrick, had in his possession goods or chattels of a value in excess of $100 which were moving as or which did constitute a part of an interstate shipment of freight as charged in the indictment; and
+First, that the defendant Mavrick, had in his possession goods or chattels of a value in excess of $100 which were moving as or which did constitute a part of an interstate shipment of freight as charged in the indictment; and Second, that the defendant Mavrick knew that these goods or chattels had been stolen.

-The defendant seems to argue that the trial court's refusal to dismiss the indictment made his failure to tender an instruction excusable.
-The trial court's refusal to dismiss the indictment, however, merely indicated that that document charged a crime; it did not preclude the defendant from tendering instructions on any defense reasonably supportable by the evidence introduced at trial
+.
+The defendant seems to argue that the trial court’s refusal to dismiss the indictment made his failure to tender an instruction excusable.
+The trial court’s refusal to dismiss the indictment, however, merely indicated that that document charged a crime; it did not preclude the defendant from tendering instructions on any defense reasonably supportable by the evidence introduced at trial.

+.
 The instruction directed the jury that specific intent was a necessary element of the crime, although it was rather vague about what precisely the defendant must have intended:

 The crime charged in this case requires proof of specific intent before the defendant can be convicted.
 Specific intent, as the term implies, means more than the general intent to commit the act.
 To establish specific intent, the government must prove that the defendant knowingly did an act which the law forbids, purposely intending to violate the law.

-This circuit's rule on the trial court's duty of inquiry will change with respect to federal prosecutions on August 1, 1979, the effective date of the most recent amendments to the Federal Rules of Criminal Procedure.
+.
+This circuit’s rule on the trial court’s duty of inquiry will change with respect to federal prosecutions on August 1, 1979, the effective date of the most recent amendments to the Federal Rules of Criminal Procedure.
 An amendment recently approved by the Supreme Court adds a new subpart (c) to Rule 44:

-(c) Joint representation.
-Whenever two or more defendants have been jointly charged pursuant to Rule 8(b) or have been joined for trial pursuant to Rule 13, and are represented by the same retained or assigned counsel or by retained or assigned counsel who are associated in the practice of law, the court shall promptly inquire with respect to such joint representation and shall personally advise each defendant of his right to the effective assistance of counsel, including separate representation.
-Unless it appears that there is good cause to believe no conflict of interest is likely to arise, the court shall take such measures as may be appropriate to protect each defendant's right to counsel.
+(c) Joint representation. — Whenever two or more defendants have been jointly charged pursuant to Rule 8(b) or have been joined for trial pursuant to Rule 13, and are represented by the same retained or assigned counsel or by retained or assigned counsel who are associated in the practice of law,.the court shall promptly inquire with respect to such joint representation and shall personally advise each defendant of his right to the effective assistance of counsel, including separate representation.
+Unless it appears that there is good cause to believe no conflict of *930 interest is likely to arise, the court shall take such measures as may be appropriate to protect each defendant’s right to counsel.

 In Holloway, the Court held that where a trial court improperly requires joint representation there can be no harmless error.
-In that case the Court was concerned with whether a constitutional violation was subject to the harmless error rule.
+In that case the Court was concerned with whether a constitutional violation was subject to the harmless erroi\ rule.
 Here, the question is whether there was a constitutional violation.
 Under the rule articulated in Holloway, prejudice will be assumed when there is ineffective assistance of counsel, but ineffective assistance will not be inferred solely from the fact of joint representation.

-The court during Mavrick's sentencing remarked:
+.
+The court during Mavrick’s sentencing remarked:

 They have similar backgrounds, obviously, both of these defendants.
-While this Court does not penalize one for insisting on his constitutional right to go to trial on the issue of guilt or innocence, one salient difference in this case is that Mr. Mavrick, to this day, continues to maintain his innocence in the light of overwhelming evidence indicating his guilt, and I can't in all good conscience sentence this man to probation if he hasn't taken that first step towards rehabilitation.
-Therefore, it is the Court's sentence that Mr. Mavrick be sentenced to the custody of the Attorney General for a period of three years and four months on condition that the defendant be confined in jail for four months at the Metropolitan Correctional Center Work Release, and the execution of the remainder of the imprisonment suspended.
+While this Court does not penalize one for insisting on his constitutional right to go to trial on the issue of guilt or innocence, one salient difference in this case is that Mr. Mavrick, to this day, continues to maintain his innocence in the light of overwhelming evidence indicating his guilt, and I can’t in all good conscience sentence this man to probation if he hasn’t taken that first step towards rehabilitation.
+Therefore, it is the Court’s sentence that Mr. Mav-rick be sentenced to the custody of the Attorney General for a period of three years and four months on condition that the defendant be confined in jail for four months at the Metropolitan Correctional Center Work Release, and the execution of the remainder of the imprisonment suspended.
 Probation for three years to commence upon release from confinement.

 The court had previously imposed a sentence of three years probation on Garelli.
 The maximum sentence for a violation of 18 U.S.C. § 659 is ten years imprisonment and a $5,000 fine.

-The defendant's brief also attacked the sentence as improperly based upon the trial court's belief that Mavrick perjured himself at trial.
-At oral argument, however, it was conceded that the Supreme Court's decision in United States v.
-Grayson, 438 U.S. 41, 98 S.Ct.
-2610, 57 L.Ed.2d 582 (1978), disposes of this argument.
+The defendant’s brief also attacked the sentence as improperly based upon the trial court’s belief that Mavrick perjured himself at trial. .
+At oral argument, however, it was conceded that the Supreme Court’s decision in